truemail-rb/truemail/README.md

   # By default this option is disabled.
   config.not_rfc_mx_lookup_flow = true

   # Optional parameter.
+This option will provide to use smtp fail fast behaviour.
+When
+  # smtp_fail_fast = true it means that truemail ends smtp validation session after first
+  # attempt on the first mx server in any fail cases (network connection/timeout error,
+  # smtp validation error).
+This feature helps to reduce total time of SMTP validation
+  # session up to 1 second.
+By default this option is disabled.
+  config.smtp_fail_fast = true

+  # Optional parameter.
 This option will be parse bodies of SMTP errors.
 It will be helpful
   # if SMTP server does not return an exact answer that the email does not exist
   # By default this option is disabled, available for SMTP validation only.